Retrieving cosmological information from small-scale CMB foregrounds II. The kinetic Sunyaev Zel'dovich effect: Results

 \subsubsection{Free cosmology}

 From the results presented in previous section, it is clear that the constraints on SZ amplitudes and on reionisation obtained with the SPT data strongly depend on the assumed cosmological model.
 Therefore, we now let cosmological parameters free but apply tight Gaussian priors corresponding to the posterior distributions of \citet{Planck2018} on $\Omega_b h^2$, $\Omega_c h^2$ and $\theta_\mathrm{MC}$, which we have found in Sec.~\ref{subsec:res_planck_asym} to be largely impervious to changes in the reionisation history.
-On the other hand, $\log A$ is let completely free, along with the reionisation parameters and the mass bias $b$, related to the computation of the tSZ spectrum\footnote{As shown in \citetalias{PAPER1}, it is useful to keep in mind that the bias $b$ is strongly correlated to the amplitude of the tSZ power spectrum at $\ell=3000$ \citep{Salvati2019}.}.
-The applied priors are the following (see Table \ref{tab:results}): \begin{itemize}[nolistsep] \item A Gaussian prior of mean 0.0224 and width 0.0001 on $\Omega_b h^2$; \item A Gaussian prior of mean 0.120 and width 0.001 on $\Omega_c h^2$; \item A Gaussian prior of mean 1.0409 and width 0.0003 on $100\theta_\mathrm{MC}$; \item A flat prior over the range $\left[ 2.97, 3.12 \right]$) for $\log A$; and \item A Gaussian prior of mean 0.965 and width 0.004 on $n_s$. \end{itemize} To assess the constraining power of our newly-introduced cosmology-dependent tSZ and kSZ power spectra, we compare several cases, where either: \begin{itemize}[nolistsep] \item Templates are used for both SZ spectra, \item A template is used for one SZ effect, whilst the other is predicted by the RF, \item Both SZ spectra are predicted by the RF. \end{itemize} The latter set-up leads to the main results of this paper.
+On the other hand, $\log A$ is let completely free, along with the reionisation parameters and the mass bias $1-b$, related to the computation of the tSZ spectrum\footnote{As shown in \citetalias{PAPER1}, it is useful to keep in mind that the bias $1-b$ is strongly correlated to the amplitude of the tSZ power spectrum at $\ell=3000$ \citep[see also][]{Salvati2019}.}.
+The applied priors are listed in Table \ref{tab:results}.
+To assess the constraining power of our newly introduced cosmology-dependent tSZ and kSZ power spectra, we compare several cases, where either: Templates are used for both SZ spectra, a template is used for one SZ effect, whilst the other is predicted by the RF, or both SZ spectra are predicted by the RF.
+The latter set-up leads to the main results of this paper.
 The full list of maximum likelihood parameters resulting from these four analyses is given in Table~\ref{tab:results} and a complete triangle plot of the posterior distributions of all parameters sampled, apart from nuisance parameters, can be found in Fig.~\ref{fig:full_triangle_plot}.